 Draw Plus Math: Enhance Math Learning Through Art Activities by Freddie Levin

 I think this book would be perfect for ages 5-7.
 It’s possible that a preschooler would like this book but that child would need to have great fine motor skills and be really interested in learning how to draw step by step.
-The concepts that are covered include: counting, odd and even numbers, grouping/ie count by 2’s or 3’s, intuitive subtraction, and patterns.
+The concepts that are covered include counting, odd and even numbers, grouping/ie count by 2’s or 3’s, intuitive subtraction, and patterns.
 In fact, it’s this idea of finding patterns by drawing in a methodical way that marries math so nicely with art.
 My six-year-old son would love this.
-He learned to draw the pigeon of Mo Willems fame by drawing it shape by shape and it now hangs proudly in my office. [drawing hands on art activity book with math concepts, ages 5-7]
+He learned to draw the pigeon of Mo Willems fame by drawing it shape by shape and it now hangs proudly in my office. [drawing hands-on art activity book with math concepts, ages 5 and up]

 This was prominently displayed in my first grader’s classroom this year at Curriculum night and I also remembered seeing it last year in my then 3rd grader’s classroom.
 I flipped through it but I need to buy a copy myself!
 It gives a good sense of measuring.